Safely Working with Gas Discharge Lamps and

 Power Supplies for Neon

-the past, this was most often provided by a special current limited HV
+this was most often provided by a special current limited HV line transformer

-electronic AC-AC inverter greatly reducing the size and weight (and
+AC-AC inverter greatly reducing the size and weight (and presumably cost as

 (From: Clive Mitchell (clive@emanator.co.uk)).